 You’re most likely reading this article because you’re looking for an agency training resource that accommodates your busy schedule but also costs you absolutely nothing.
 Well, you’ve come to the right place!

 As an agency owner in the process of onboarding an employee myself, I must say that WordStream’s Growth Academy is the one-stop-shop for everything someone in my position would need.
 What differentiates Growth Academy from others on this list is that it combines the educational aspects of the other resources in regard to onboarding employees and training them on the basics, but also it provides a plethora of content specifically catered towards agency owners and managers.

 The “Grow My Agency” course itself includes lessons on how to build a PPC offering, pricing tips, finding clients, retaining clients, managing accounts efficiently, and, of course, scaling your agency.
 The latter being the ultimate resource for agency owners looking to hire new employees and take their operations to the next level.
 WordStream’s Growth Academy is completely free, so all you have to do is sign up.

 Having the ability to bring on new employees and have the resources in order to properly train them is fantastic.
 Having these resources for free is even better.
-There are countless courses and programs out there that charge a great deal of cash to teach you the same things that many of these resources can provide you.
+There are countless courses and programs out there that charge a great deal of cash to teach you the same things that many of these free online courses can provide you.
 Before you sink any additional money into training new hires or trying to learn new skills yourself, give these a go.